 How to spot Imposter scams on twitter?

 Many of the imposter accounts are quickly being suspended by Twitter, however, a new account can be set up in under a minute.
 Spotting fake accounts of celebrities is quite easy.
 Always look for ‘verified’ tick, Most real profiles will have a ‘verified’ tick.
 Other warning signs include a low follower count and a Twitter handle that contains unnecessary letters or numbers to make it look like a real twitter handle.
+This kind of imposter scam is evident on Facebook as well.

 Now, here are the most popular scams you can fall prey to: